 “Issue spotting” has no process to it, and therefore is a less reliable method of getting the points you deserve on the essays.
 Spotting implies that “you’ll know it when you see it.”

 Instead, I recommend checking for issues instead of spotting issues.
+Here’s a step-by-step, issue-by-issue walkthrough:

 This robotic, routine approach is more reliable than randomly spotting issues.
 It’ll help you develop muscle memory—a bar intuition—so that when you see similar fact patterns later, you’ll know what to do.
 This will make sure that you cover what they’re trying to test you on, and not miss anything important.